 handout information packs are available by the front door.

 |Updated: 2 Jul 2015|

 Activities are developed within the ability of each patient.
 Social events, formal parties, festive days and seasonal celebrations are always popular and we endeavour to cover a wide range of cultures and pastimes.
-An ongoing activity programme is developed by our Activity Therapist with input from residents and residents.
+An ongoing activity programme is developed by our Diversional Therapist with input from residents and staff.
 We always welcome ideas and contributions from families and friends.

 Group activities include bingo, bowls, movement and music, word games and the very popular trivia quizzes.
 Residents join in with painting, and art and craft sessions.
 There are a number of visiting musicians who provide different sorts of entertainment and sometimes the local primary school visit with displays of cultural song and dance.

 Visits to clubs, when possible, is encouraged, for instance Stroke Club, cultural clubs, Communicare and the local RSA.

 Residents enjoy an outing on the mobility bus each week.
 We take morning tea and visit somewhere different to take in the view and see another part of Auckland.

 |Updated: 11 Aug 2017|